vaginessa/GPGWeb/README.md

 # 🔒 GPGWeb 🔒
-A minimal web app in Express and Nodejs to encode text using a public GPG key.
+A minimal web app to encode text using a public GPG key.

 ✨ As seen on my [website](https://gpg.perrypal.xyz/) ✨

 ## 📷 Screenshot 📷
 ![mainpic](https://raw.githubusercontent.com/PerryPal21/GPGWeb/main/assets/mainpic.png)

-## 🔨 Setup 🔨
-Install the dependencies:

-`npm install package.json`

-Start the app:

-`node .`
+## merged all to one html file